-The 2013/14 Poetry Business Book & Pamphlet Competition
+The Poetry Business 2016/17 International Book & Pamphlet Competition

 "One of the career milestones for very many poets of note has been winning the prestigious Poetry Business competition." — Anne-Marie Fyfe

 DEADLINE: last post on Friday 27th January 2017, or midnight on Monday 30th January 2017 (online)

 ENTRY FEE: £28, or £25 for North subscribers, Friends of the Poetry Business and members of the Poetry Society.